a row of young students at their desks writing in workbooks

 Spanish

 Elementary Spanish focuses on a variety of themes that will be reintroduced and expanded upon in successive years, building vocabulary, communicative competence, and comprehension.
-These themes include: how we know each other, how we live, how we learn, how we take care of ourselves, different types of animals, numbers (1-100), our environment, verb conjugations, paragraph sequencers, and cultural-awareness lessons through stories, songs, and videos.
+These themes include: greetings, family, colors, clothing, school life, farm animals, body, food, household, numbers (1-100), and environment.
+Focus is on verb conjugations and paragraph sequencers.
+Cultural lessons are taught through stories, games, songs, and videos.

 Library

 The library curriculum focuses on information access and problem-solving skills.
 Emphasis is put on using resource databases to complete classroom research projects.
-Students will learn the correct form of database citations to use in research.
+Students will learn to locate important information for database citations used in research.
 Literature appreciation is also emphasized through class discussions.
-Students can choose from over 28,000 titles on our library shelves and in our e-book collection from the digital Overdrive/ Sora library.
+Students can choose from over 28,000 titles on our library shelves and in our e-book collection from the digital Sora library.

 Schedule a Tour